 Available at Chennai:- VTI, Poompuhar, Srushti The Handicrafts Emporium, Rasi Silks

-What is Tanjore Painting
+What is Tanjore Painting?

 The concentrated composition, the use of gold foil and semi-precious stones is very distinctive.
 A typical Tanjore painting is principally inspired by religion and centers around Hindu gods and goddesses.

 An introductory sketch of the image is drawn on a cloth and is one of the first steps in the making of a Tanjore Painting.
-The cloth is pasted over a wooden base.
+For example, the cloth is pasted over a wooden base.
 Later, chalk powder or zinc oxide is mingled with water-soluble adhesive and applied on the base.
 In the next few steps, the drawing is embellished with gold foil, glass pieces and precious or semi-precious stones.

+For instance, it is a common practice to apply wafer thin sheets of gold on some parts of the painting, while giving a bright touch to other parts of the painting.
 Artists predominantly use dark brown for outlines.
 Red is used for background as a distinctive mark of Tanjore paintings.
-As a traditional practice, the blue colour is employed for Lord Vishnu and white for Lord Nataraja.
+However, as a traditional practice, the blue colour is employed for Lord Vishnu and white for Lord Natarajan.